valancej/documentation/_docker/getting-started/services.md

 See [add_docker](https://github.com/codeship/codeship-tool-examples/tree/master/14.add_docker) for an example using [Docker-in-Docker](https://registry.hub.docker.com/u/jpetazzo/dind).

 ### Caching the Docker image
-We provide a `cached` directive, that pushes a specific tag (based on build attributes) to your image registry that we will attempt to re-use on future builds, rather than rebuilding your Docker image, to save time and speed up your CI/CD process.
+Caching is declared per service.
+For a service with caching enabled, Codeship will store your image remotely in an encrypted S3 bucket, and then use that image to repopulate the local build cache on future build runs.
+This prevents the Docker image from building from scratch each time, to save time and speed up your CI/CD process.
+By default, we will fall back to the latest image that was built on the `master` branch.

 An example setup using caching in your `codeship-services.yml` file would look like this: